Normally Open vs Normally Closed Solenoid Valve

 Normally open solenoid valve

 A normally open solenoid valve is open in its de-energized state.
 There are various designs, but a basic design has the armature positioned high up in the coil.
 So when the valve energizes, the armature is pulled down towards the center of the coil.
 A plunger or piston attached to the armature moves down, closing the valve.
 When the valve is again de-energized, a spring pushes the armature back up, opening the valve.
+Learn more about the design and working of solenoid valves in our solenoid valve overview article.

 Applications